darkk6/EzFMDB/README.md

 **@param** $fields Field name to be select.
 Can be sql-like sytax string or array
 **@QueryParameters** See **Query Parameters** section
 **@return** _array( RecData ) / EzFMDB_ERR_
 Select specific records (according to QueryParameters ) from the layout.
-An empty array will return when no record meets the condition.
+An empty array will return when no records are found.

 | idx |name  |gender|school|age|The Code|
 |:---:|:----:|:----:|:----:|:-:|:------:|